leanlyhq/docs/docs/getting-started/account.md

 ---
 sidebar_position: 10
-sidebar_label: Your Leanly Account
+sidebar_label: Your Leanly account
 # todo: split into create account, setup account
 ---

-# Your Leanly Account
+# Your Leanly account

 > At this time, we are working exclusively with a select group of users as we fine-tune and enhance our platform.
 As part of this early access phase, account creation is not yet open to the public.
 >